BermanLaboratory/Feature_Extraction_By_Finetuning_KimiaNet/docs/README.md

 3. Lee, J., Warner, E., Shaikhouni, S. et al. Unsupervised machine learning for identifying important visual features through bag-of-words using histopathology data from chronic kidney disease.
 Sci Rep 12, 4832 (2022).

+4. Boschman J, Farahani H, Darbandsari A, et al. The utility of color normalization for AI-based diagnosis of hematoxylin and eosin-stained pathology images.
+J Pathol.
+2022;256(1):15-24. doi:10.1002/path.5797

 ## Issues:
 - All issues reported on the forum of the repository